 The Commerce Faculty welcomes international full-degree and "semester study abroad" students.
-This document is a guide to assist you in finding a course that best meets your needs.
-Further information on courses is available on the UCT Commerce website at www.commerce.uct.ac.za or from the Commerce Faculty Office.
+This page is a guide to assist you in finding a course that best meets your needs.
+Further information on courses is available from the Commerce Faculty Office.

 You may register for any courses for which you have the appropriate time available and the requisite background skills and knowledge.

 The academic pre-requisites for all courses offered are included in the Faculty of Commerce handbook.